thatcraniumguy/Viewer/README.md

-Smart Peripherals
+<h1>Smart Peripherals</h1>
-A way to view everything you can possibly imagine about blocks in Minecraft using ComputerCraft and OpenPeripherals.
+A way to view everything you can possibly imagine about blocks in Minecraft using ComputerCraft and OpenPeripherals.<br>
 Developer: Nick Wireman - Cranium